AIM-Harvard/pyradiomics/docs/usage.rst

   Single-voxel segmentations are always excluded.
 - minimumROISize [None]: Integer, > 0, specifies the minimum number of voxels required.
 Test is skipped if this parameter is omitted (specifying it as None in the parameter file will throw an error).
+- geometryTolerance [None]: Float, determines the tolarance used by SimpleITK to compare origin, direction and spacing between image and mask.
+Affects the fist step in :py:func:`~radiomics.imageoperations.checkMask`.
+If set to ``None``, PyRadiomics will use SimpleITK default (1e-16).
+- correctMask [False]: Boolean, if set to true, PyRadiomics will attempt to resample the mask to the image geometry when the first step in :py:func:`~radiomics.imageoperations.checkMask` fails.
+This uses a nearest neighbor interpolator.
+  Mask check will still fail if the ROI defined in the mask includes areas outside of the image physical space.

 *Miscellaneous*